jkunimune/elastik/README.md

  Each Elastic Earth plain text file contains the following information, in this order:
  - The number of sections
  - A header for each section followed by
    - The boundary on the globe.
 Each row is a latitude and the corresponding longitude, in degrees.
    - The table of x and y values corresponding to certain latitudes and longitudes.
      The latitudes and longitudes are not explicitly given;
      the latitudes are evenly spaced between -90° and 90° (inclusive), and the longitudes are evenly spaced between -180° and 180° (inclusive).
-    Each row corresponds to one latitude, and each column to one longitude.
+     Each row corresponds to one latitude, and each pair of columns to one longitude.
+     Each pair of adjacent values is an x value followed by the corresponding y value, in kilometers.
+     Undefined values are set to *NaN*.
    - The bounding x and y values of the section's inverse raster
    - The table of latitudes and longitudes corresponding to certain x and y values.
      The x and y values are not explicitly given;
      they are evenly spaced between the given bounding values.
-    Each row corresponds to one x value and each column to one y value.
+     Each row corresponds to one x value and each pair of columns to one y value.
+TODO: is this true?
+     Each pair of adjacent values is a latitude followed by the corresponding longitude, in degrees.
  - The projected boundary of the map projection.
-   Each row is an x value followed by a corresponding y value, in kilometers.
+   Each row is an x value followed by the corresponding y value, in kilometers.

 ## Using the code